 Allow 10 – 12 minutes for the game.
 Once a team calls “hunt over,” have them review each of the items, where they got them, and from whom.

-- Instead of using actual items, list activities and facts as the items to find.
-For instance, “plays piano.”
+Instead of using actual items, list activities and facts as the items to find.
+For instance, “plays the piano.”
 The object of the game is to find someone who plays the piano and associate the person’s name with that item.

 You have just arrived at Tony’s Tattoo Parlor for a tattoo.
 Tony is competing for “Tattoo King of the Year,” a contest sponsored by Needle Knows magazine.
 Every design is a potential entry, and Tony wants each of his tattoos to say something about the person wearing them.
 From you, he needs a little inspiration and a design before he can start his work.
 Tony is excellent at lettering, animals, characters, band logos, maps, etc.